isovector/draconian-results/pho.md

 ------------------------------------------------------------------------

-Outdoor weddings may proceed with a COVID-19 Safety Plan in place.
-You can have a maximum of 50 people attend, including the officiant.
+Outdoor seated wedding ceremonies may proceed with a COVID-19 Safety Plan in place.
+You can have a maximum of 50 people attend if the space allows for social distancing between guests, including the officiant.
 [Review BC Centre for Disease Control (BCCDC) information on event planning].
-Before, during and after the wedding service, people must not gather or engage socially.\
+Before, during and after the wedding service, people must not gather or engage socially.
+For example, there cannot be receptions or dancing.\

 -   The event organizer and staff present at the event are not included